 Hemp is a familiar part of the cannabis family.
 Though many people automatically think of marijuana when they hear the word “cannabis,” hemp is different in nature as it only contains trace amounts of the psychoactive substance tetrahydrocannabinol (THC)—normally between 0.3 and 1.5 per cent, as opposed to marijuana’s 5 to 10 percent.

 The plant is quite extraordinary due to its extraordinary versatility.
 Its fibers, for example, are used in the manufacturing of paper, textiles, cordage and other useful items.
 Most notable, though, are the plant’s seeds.
 Composed of approximately 45 per cent oil, 35 per cent protein, and 10 per cent carbohydrates, they are a remarkable source of many vitamins and minerals.
 These healthy seeds can be consumed on their own, or used to produce hemp oil or milk, which make excellent choices for anyone looking for vegan-friendly substitutes to add to their diet.

 One popular way to consume hemp, is in the form of a protein powder.
 Hemp protein powder (and the seeds from which it's derived) has a broad range of benefits that make it a fantastic supplement for almost anyone’s diet.
-Check out this further info on how hemp protein is made.

 Not sure if hemp is for you?
 Here are some scientifically backed reasons for adding a little more of the green super-food to your daily regimen.